visgl/deck.gl/docs/api-reference/view.md

 ##### `clear` (Boolean|Object, optional)

 Clears the contents (pixels) of the viewport.
-The value of the `clear` prop is passed as argument to luma.gl's `clear` function.
+The value of the `clear` prop is passed as an argument to luma.gl's `clear` function.
 If `true` clears color and depth buffers.
-If an object, behaviour is controller by the following fields:
+If an object, behaviour is controlled by the following fields:

 * `color` (Boolean or Array) - if not `false`, clears all active color buffers with either the provided color or the currently set clear color.
 * `depth` (Boolean)  - if `true`, clears the depth buffer.